pratimguhaniyogi/pratimguhaniyogi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>PhD Candidate </a>.
-Department of Statistics and Probability, Michigan State University
+subtitle: <a href='#'> Postdoctoral Fellow </a>.
+Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health

 profile:
   align: right